-The Arbiter has discovered from Case Number 127/2018 (fn.
-18 Decided today) against MPM that the Service Provider sent communication to all members of the Scheme with respect to the position with CWM. (fn.
-19 Case Number 127/2018 (a fol.
-53 of the file) In this regard, in September 2017, members were notified by MPM about the suspension of the terms of business that MPM had with CWM.
+The Arbiter has also discovered from case number 127/2018 against MPM, that the Service Provider sent communication to all members of the Scheme with respect to the position with CWM. (fn.
+29 Case Number 127/2018 (a fol.
+53 of the file), decided today) In this regard, in September 2017, members were notified by MPM about the suspension of the terms of business that MPM had with CWM.
 Later, in October 2017, MPM also notified the members of the Scheme about the full withdrawal of such terms of business with CWM.